casangi/testviper/README.md

 - Use pixi --environment integration to install the integration branch

 Test release branch
-- Use pixi --environment main to install the latest release
+- Use pixi --environment release to install the latest release

 Test main branch
 - Use pixi --environment main to build the main branch.
 Use for example:
   - xradio = { path = ".", editable = true }
   - toolviper = { path = "../toolviper", editable = true }
-To Check: how to install the dependencies of toolviper and xradio
+To Check: how to install the dependencies of toolviper and xradio on branches using pixi

 ## CI/CD